helena-charles/WDI_LDN_32_Project3/README.md

 ## Setup instructions

-Clone or download the repo
+1. Clone or download the repo.
-Install dependencies with `yarn install`
+2. Install dependencies with `yarn install`.
-Launch the app with `yarn start:server` and `yarn start:client`
+3. Launch the app with `yarn start:server` and `yarn start:client`.